souzaneh/Google_Stock_Price_Prediction_by_RNN/README.md

 - The project includes graphical comparisons of:
   - Actual vs. Predicted prices for each model.
-  - Zoom to Predictions for performance comparison.
+  - Zoom to Test set for performance comparison.

 ### Model Predictions vs Actual Prices
 ![train data and  test Predictions](images/actual_vs_predictd.png)